For more information contact:

 The variations are as follows:

-Classroom teachers in grades Kindergarten through sixth provide ELD instruction to a group within individual classroom while non – English Learner students work independently or with instructional aide support.
+Classroom teachers in grades Kindergarten through fifth provide ELD instruction to a group within an individual classroom while non – English Learner students work independently or with instructional aide support.

 Teachers of same or adjacent grade levels regroup students based on proficiency levels for ELD instructional time.

 ELD is provided as a period within the middle school schedules.

 English Learner students with special needs receive ELD instruction from either the Special Education teacher or another qualified teacher within a group setting.